projectdanube/xdi2-connector-facebook/README.md

 This is a connector module for the [XDI2](http://github.com/peacekeeper/xdi2) server.

-It can map personal data from the [Personal.com API](http://developer.personal.com/faq) to XDI.
+It can map personal data from the [Facebook Graph API](https://developers.facebook.com/docs/reference/api/) to XDI.

 ### Information